April 9th 1992

 The Meritocrats: A silly novelty party fronted by the older brother of one of my friends (I don’t think the younger brother even voted for them).
 They had funny posters featuring identical pictures of the candidate over a statement saying: “Ian cares for the environment” or “Ian cares for babies.”But the “silly vote” was entirely swallowed up by the Revolution Party (soon to be discussed) and this one only got about 25 out of six hundred and something votes.

-That said, the posters they DID use – “hilarious” ones featuring a photo they had found of the school Tory candidate standing next to a wheelie bin beneath the legend “Is this man looking for a new job?”were crap too.
+That said, the posters they DID use – “hilarious” ones featuring a photo they had found of the school Tory candidate standing next to a wheelie bin beneath the legend “Is this man looking for a new job?” were crap too.
 Presumably they were suggesting he was looking for a job as a bin man?
 Of course, standing next to a bin wouldn’t achieve this.
 And he didn’t need a new job anyway?
 He was still at school.
 It didn’t work.
-That said, the Labour bunch were an intelligent well meaning bunch but my school was always overwhelmingly, hopelessly Tory.
-My younger brother who was at the school then confirms that the Conservatives even won heavily at the school in 1997.
+That said, the Labour lot were an intelligent well-meaning bunch but my school was always overwhelmingly, hopelessly Tory.
+My younger brother who was at the school later confirms that the Conservatives even won heavily at the school in the mock election of 1997.
 Yes, even in 1997!
 I don’t think Labour got even a tenth of the vote in 1992.

 The Tories: Another boy from my year, a Scot, a Christian who despite my fledgling socialist and atheist tendencies, I was on friendly terms with.
 He came a good second and now, I believe, has a politics-related job.

-The Revolution Party: Peterborough was teetering very close towards electing a Labour MP (its first woman MP too) one Julie Owens, just as the national election seemed poised to give Labour the keys to Downing Street.
+The Revolution Party: Peterborough was teetering very close towards electing a Labour MP (potentially its first woman MP too), one Julie Owens, just as the national election seemed poised to give Labour the keys to Downing Street.
 But my school was not very representative in this respect.
-A debate on banning fox hunting in one class ended with a clear vote in favour: pretty unusual for any group of urban British 1990s teenagers.
-The news that Thatcher had fallen in 1990 was greeted by concern amongst some classmates that Labour might get in by many, some fearing this would lead inevitably to a nuclear war.
+A debate on banning fox-hunting in one class ended with a clear vote opposing any ban: pretty unusual for any group of urban British 1990s teenagers then, or I would suspect, now.
+The news that Margaret Thatcher had fallen in 1990 was greeted by concern amongst some classmates that Labour might get in by many, some fearing this would lead inevitably to a nuclear war.
 In short, most pupils like their parents, were Tories.
 But they were still teenagers (mostly) and there was a hint of rebellion in the air.
-The general feeling was that our traditionalist headmaster who was widely assumed – quite wrongly I later learnt – to be a Tory and would be most annoyed by a silly gimmicky party hijacking the election (this bit probably is true).
+The general feeling was that our traditionalist headmaster who was widely assumed – quite wrongly I later learnt – to be a Tory and would be most annoyed by a silly gimmicky party hijacking the election.
+This last bit probably is true.